goliatone/menagerie/README.md

 $ envset production -- ./data/postgres/bin/export-tables-to-csv -t device,location,devicetype --verbose
 ```

 You list all tables to be exported with the `-t` flag.
-This will generate a CSV file per table inside the **data/postgres/data** directory.
+The command exports all listed tables to the directory specified in `--basepathh`.
+If `basepath` is not specified then a directory with a normalized timestamp as name will be create inside the **data/postgres/dumps** directory. i.e:
+* data/postgres/dumps/2016-2-1_16_13_33/

 #### import-csvs-to-table

 The following command would import data from each CSV file into a table with a matching name in the **development** environment:

 ```
-envset development -- ./data/postgres/bin/import-csvs-to-table -t device,devicetype,location
+envset development -- ./data/postgres/bin/import-csvs-to-table -t device,devicetype,location --basepath=./data/postgres/dumps/2016-2-1_16_13_33
 ```

 To load data in the local development environment:
 ```
-envset local -- ./data/postgres/bin/import-csvs-to-table -t device,devicetype,location
+envset local -- ./data/postgres/bin/import-csvs-to-table -t device,devicetype,location --basepath=./data/postgres/dumps/2016-2-1_16_13_33
 ```

 NOTE: